xuanzhichen/cadimulc/working/log_old_version.md

-# Nov, 2023

-## Late Nov

-## Early and Mid-Nov

-* Split the main task into two parts: building the test module and integrating the paper tutorial module.
-* Find out the initial building logic: nonlinearMLC -> stage -> generator -> visualization -> regression and ind-test
-* Expect to reuse the building logic for subsequent refactorings of the projects.

 # Oct, 2023

 * Refactor the code from the previous project and determine the goals: add maintenance tests and docs.